-An entry-level acting course designed to help the student to find and develop his/her potential as an actor, to expose the student to the study of dramatic literature through performance, and to aid in the development of the critical eye for live performance.
+An entry-level acting course designed to help students find and develop their potential as actors, to expose students to the study of dramatic literature through performance, and to aid in the development of the critical eye for live performance.
 Includes vocal and physical exercises, improvisation, and scene study.